Skip to main content

 Samsung Ice Maker Not Working: The Real Fix

-Why Samsung french-door ice makers freeze over and stop making ice, the design issue Samsung redesigned in 2019, the self-diagnostic codes, and the fix that actually holds.
-Real causes, real steps.
+Why Samsung french-door ice makers freeze over and stop producing, the design issue Samsung corrected in 2019, and what a tech actually diagnoses before recommending a part.

 By June 4, 2026 6 min

 Samsung french-door refrigerators are the single largest cluster of ice-maker complaints we see.
 The hardware is fine when it works.
-The trouble is a design that lets the icebox frost over, and once that starts, no amount of resetting brings the ice back.
-Here is what actually causes it and what fixes it.
+The trouble is a design that lets the icebox frost over, and once that starts, no amount of resetting brings the ice back for long.
+Here is what actually causes it and what a proper fix looks like.

 Start with the obvious

-Before you pull anything apart, rule out the simple stuff.
+Before calling anyone, rule out the simple stuff.

 • The ice maker is switched off.
 Check the on-screen toggle or the lever inside the bucket.
 People bump it cleaning the freezer.